 The amount you need to set aside for taxes depends on how much you make.
 If you work full-time but also have a side gig, don’t assume that your W-4 will cover the taxes for both.
 Review how freelance taxes work to ensure you aren’t missing anything important.

-Check your withholding now before the end of 2019!
+Check your withholding now before the end of the year!

 If your 2018 tax return didn’t turn out the way you had hoped, experts at Debt.com say that now is the perfect time to check your payroll tax withholding if you haven’t done so already since the new tax reform laws took effect last year.
 This is especially crucial if you owed more or less than you thought you would, experienced a big life change like a marriage or a child, or made any changes to your withholding last year.
 To find out if you need to speak with your employer about altering your tax withholding, use the Withholding Calculator from the IRS.